davidkel/davidkel.github.io/docs/FabricDeveloper/writing-node-chaincode.md

 The contract API provides the following capabilities

-- dispatcher
+- dispatcher, ie calling the function that handles the function name passed
   - removes the need for boiler plate code if coding to the shim
   - Reality is that's not a lot of code though, but does present a more object orientated way to create your chaincode
+  - (See aspect capabilities)
+- Return values
+  - removes the need to call shim.success and shim.error.
+Just return the value you want to be serialized back or throw an error making it more appropriate to javascript/typescript
+- aspect like concepts for transactions
+  - before/after transaction method can be implemented
+  - helps remove a little more boiler plate code
+  - also includes unknownTransaction (see dispatcher)
 - context
-  - all contract transaction methods get the same context
+  - all contract transaction methods get the same context object passed as the first parameter (dispatcher does this)
     - this is synonimous to a shim implmentation passing the stub to all chaincode transactions
   - context contains the shim stub for interacting with the states (private/world)
-  - context contains a usable client identity class to determine for information about the invoker
+  - context contains a usable client identity instance to determine information about the invoker
   - you can extend this context for your own needs.
-  - invokes unknownTransaction method if can't dipatch the request
 - serializer (can it handle complex types in typescript annotations ?)
   - inbuilt JSON serializer/deserializer but opaque as to it's workings (no equivalent client side)
   - can be replaced with own